Indiana man pleads guilty to buying gun used to kill Chicago Police Officer Ella French

 In a plea deal, Jemel Danzy confessed to purchasing the pistol at the request of Eric Moore, brother of alleged gunman Emonte Moore.

-Jemel Danzy, 30, entered a plea agreement with prosecutors at a hearing Wednesday in federal court.
-The conviction will be the first black mark on Danzy’s once-clean felony history, a clean record that allowed him to buy a gun for Eric Morgan, who is charged with his brother, Emonte, for murdering French and critically wounding her partner, Carlos Yanez.
+Jemel Danzy, 30, of Hammond, entered a plea agreement with prosecutors at a hearing Wednesday in federal court.
+The conviction will be the first black mark on Danzy’s once-clean criminal record that allowed him to buy a gun for Eric Morgan, who is charged with his brother, Emonte, for murdering French and critically wounding her partner, Carlos Yanez.

 Danzy pleaded guilty to a single count of conspiracy to commit a federal firearm offense, admitting that he bought a .44-caliber Glock from a Hammond gun dealer in March 2021 at Morgan’s request and gave the pistol to Morgan a few days later.